Marijuana and hermaphroditism

 Hi Papa Indica, Glad to read your comment my friend!!
 Yeeeah, being a father is the best thing in life!!!
 I'll be soon writing you an email...
 All the best! ;)

-Do you want to give your opinion on marijuana-hermaphroditism or ask a question about this product?
+Do you want to give your opinion on "Marijuana and hermaphroditism" or ask a question abut this post?

 About this Cannabis Blog